Sk8kman/SongPlayer/README.md

 My client will automatically detect what noteblocks are needed and place them automatically before each song is played, which makes playing songs quite easy.
 The only drawback is that you need to be able to switch between creative and survival mode, which my client will attempt to do automatically.

 When playing a song, freecam is enabled.
 You will be able to move around freely, but in reality you are only moving your camera while your player stays at the center of the noteblocks.
 This is because noteblocks can only be played if you're within reach distance of them, so you have to stand at the center of the noteblocks to play them, but it's still nice to be able to move around while your song is playing.

+--- using gamemode ---
+SongPlayer will switch to creative mode to build / repair the stage, then back to survival mode to play the noteblocks.

 --- using survival ---
 SongPlayer scans the area around you for reachable noteblocks.
 It will tune the noteblocks to their needed pitch automatically and start playing.
 If SongPlayer cannot find the correct instrument it needs for a song, it will try to find a reasonable substitute for that note and use that instead if you have useExactInstrumentsOnly set to false.